feurbano/data_management_2018/sections/section_2/l2_dbmovement.md

     -   if the animal was collared, in this case include the code of the collar
     -   the name/id of the animal
     -   body temperature (note that temperature can be measured more than once at the different stages of the capture).
+11. Find the total number of locations for males and females
+12. Calculate the altitudinal range of the whole population (min and max altitude)
+13. Find the animal with the longest total trajectory
+14. Find the animal with the smallest convex hull polygon
+15. Calculate the time range of the population monitoring (First and last location recorded)